 In performing a qualitative assessment, Applied considers business conditions and other factors including, but not limited to (i) adverse industry or economic trends, (ii) restructuring actions and lower projections that may impact future operating results, (iii) sustained decline in share price, and (iv) overall financial performance and other events affecting the reporting units.
-If Applied concludes that is more likely than not that the fair value of a reporting unit is less than its carrying amount, then a quantitative impairment test is performed by estimating the fair value of the reporting unit and comparing it to its carrying value.
-If the carrying value of a reporting unit exceeds its fair value, Applied would record an impairment charge equal to the excess of the carrying value of the reporting unit's goodwill over its fair value.
+If Applied concludes that it is more likely than not that the fair value of a reporting unit is less than its carrying amount, then a quantitative impairment test is performed by estimating the fair value of the reporting unit and comparing it to its carrying value.
+If the carrying value of a reporting unit exceeds its fair value, Applied would record an impairment charge equal to the excess of the carrying value of the reporting unit over its fair value.

-As of October 31, 2021, Applied's reporting units include Semiconductor Products Group and Imaging and Process Control Group, which combine to form the Semiconductor Systems reporting segment, Applied Global Services, Display and Adjacent Markets and other reporting units recorded under Corporate and Other.
+As of October 30, 2022, Applied's reporting units include Semiconductor Products Group and Imaging and Process Control Group, which combine to form the Semiconductor Systems reporting segment, Applied Global Services, Display and Adjacent Markets and other reporting units recorded under Corporate and Other.

-In the fourth quarter of fiscal 2021, Applied performed a qualitative assessment to test goodwill for all of its reporting units for impairment.
+In the fourth quarter of fiscal 2022, Applied performed a qualitative assessment to test goodwill for all of its reporting units for impairment.
 Applied determined that it was more likely than not that each of its reporting units' fair values exceeded their respective carrying values and that it was not necessary to perform the quantitative goodwill impairment test for any of its reporting units.
 The evaluation of goodwill and intangible assets for impairment requires the exercise of significant judgment.
 In the event of future changes in business conditions, Applied will be required to reassess and update its forecasts and estimates used in future impairment analyses.
 If the results of these future analyses are lower than current estimates, a material impairment charge may result at that time.

-Details of goodwill were as follows:
+Details of goodwill and indefinite-lived intangible assets as of:

-202 ober 31, 1 October 25, 2020

-(In n n millions)

-Semiconductor Systems \$ 2,207 \$ 2,208

-Applied Global Services 1,032 1,018

-Display and Adjacent Markets 199 199

-Corporate and Other 41 41

-Carrying amount \$ 3,479 \$ 3,466
+October 30, 2022 October 31, 2021 Goodwill definite-lived Intangible Assets Total Goodwill Indefinite-lived Intangible Assets Intangible Total (In millions) Semiconductor Systems \$ 2,428 \$ 16 \$ 2,444 \$ 2,207 \$ \$ 2,207 Applied Global Services 1,032 1,032 1,032 1,032 Display and Adjacent Markets 199 199 199 199 Corporate and Other 41 1 42 41 41 Carrying amount \$ 3,700 \$ 17 \$ 3,717 \$ 3,479 \$ \$ 3,479

 From time to time, Applied makes acquisitions of companies related to existing or new markets for Applied.
-During fiscal 2021, goodwill increased by \$13 million primarily due to an acquisition during the first quarter of fiscal 2021, which was not material to Applied's results of operations.
+During fiscal 2022, goodwill and indefinite-lived intangible assets increased by \$221 million and \$17 million, respectively, primarily due to the preliminary purchase accounting for acquisitions during the third quarter of fiscal 2022, which were not material to Applied's results of operations.